shivannis/xandr-docs-public/xandr-docs/articles/invest/auditing-creatives.md

 Questions or appeals regarding creatives audited in excess of 30 days cannot be considered.
 These creatives should simply be resubmitted to our queue for audit.

 > [!NOTE]
-> In order to receive the fastest and most efficient service, provide us with your Xandr creative IDs, which are typically nine digits.
+> In order to receive the fastest and most efficient service, provide us with your Microsoft Advertising creative IDs, which are typically nine digits.

-We recommend that buyers choose the platform audit option when adding creatives on the Xandr platform.
-However, they can choose to self-audit their creative, but should be careful when opting out of platform audits since many sellers only accept Xandr audited creatives.
+We recommend that buyers choose the platform audit option when adding creatives on the Microsoft Advertising platform.
+However, they can choose to self-audit their creative, but should be careful when opting out of platform audits since many sellers only accept Microsoft Advertising audited creatives.
 Self-auditing may reduce access to inventory outside of one's network.
 Self-audited creatives that are submitted for platform audit may see some classification changes.
 For more information, see [Self-Auditing Creatives](self-auditing-creatives.md).
 Buyers don't have to submit creatives for audit when:

 - the creatives will only run directly with the publisher.
 - the creatives will run on resold inventory, so the buyer doesn't have   to submit those creatives for audit since publishers may allow unaudited creatives to run.